ManjulaChalla/Montecarlo-MultiGPU/README.md

 ﻿# `MonteCarlo MultiGPU` Sample

-`HSOpticalFlow Estimation` is a computation of per-pixel motion estimation between two consecutive image frames caused by movement of object or camera.
-This sample is implemented using SYCL* by migrating code from original CUDA source code for offloading computations to a GPU/CPU and further demonstrates how to optimize and improve processing time.
+Monte Carlo method is basically a way to compute expected values by generating random scenarios and then averaging them, it is actually very efficient to parallelize.
+With the GPU we can reduce this problem by parallelizing the paths.
+That is, we can assign each path to a single thread, simulating thousands of them in parallel, with massive savings in computational power and time.

 > **Note**: This sample is migrated from NVIDIA CUDA sample.
 See the [HSOpticalFlow](https://github.com/NVIDIA/cuda-samples/tree/2e41896e1b2c7e2699b7b7f6689c107900c233bb/Samples/5_Domain_Specific/HSOpticalFlow) sample in the NVIDIA/cuda-samples GitHub.